 Pinkel was born on March 30, 1946 in Cleveland, Ohio.
 He received a bachelor’s degree in physics from the University of Michigan in 1968, and a master’s degree in physical oceanography in 1969 at Scripps before receiving his Ph.D. five years later.
 His advisers at Scripps were Russ Davis and the late Fred Spiess.

 The award is named for Henry Stommel, who is considered among the leading physical oceanographers of all time.
 Stommel was primarily affiliated with Woods Hole, where he worked until his death in 1992.

 The presentation takes place at the 92nd Annual Meeting of the Society in New Orleans.

 – Robert Monroe

-- Research Highlight: Bizarre to the Bone298 views
+- Research Highlight: Rising Ocean Acidification Leads to Anxiety in Fish351 views

 - How Much of the Earth is Truly Undiscovered, Above and/or Below Water?283 views